odoo/documentation/crm/salesteam/setup/organize_pipeline.rst

   *Success rate : 75%*

 - **Won** : the prospect confirmed his quotation and received a sales order.
-He his now a customer
+He is now a customer

   *Success rate : 100%*